 Moreover, Marguerite daisies are deer resistant.

 Marguerite Daisy Flower Uses

-Marguerite daisy also make great cut flowers and add brightness to a summer bouquet.
+Marguerite daisy also makes great cut flowers and adds brightness to a summer bouquet.

-Since the flowers attract butterflies, the flowers are also used in pollinator gardens.
+Since the flowers attract butterflies and bees, the flowers are also used in pollinator gardens.

-Space them closely and use as ground cover.
+Space them closely and use them as ground cover.